 (Jeremy Bentham, 'An Introduction to the Principles of Morals and Legislation,' in A. I. Melden, ed.
 Ethical Theories, Englewood Cliffs., N.J.: Prentice-Hall, 1955, p.
-341; Jeremy Bentham, The Rationale of Reward, London: John and H. L. Hunt.)
+341)

 Dilution

 "A unit of pleasure or pain is difficult even to conceive; but it is the amount of these feelings which is continually promoting us to buying and selling, borrowing and lending, laboring and resting, producing and consuming; and it is from the quantitative effects of the feelings that we must estimate their comparative amounts."